Individualized Preschool Learning Curriculum

 Skyline’s digital blended learning models support students to learn at school and at home.
 Best practices are shared across Skyline’s network of schools, schools outside our network, the Arizona State Charter Association, National Central Association Commission on Accreditation, and the US Department of Education.

 The Skyline network of schools has adopted College and Career Readiness Standards (CCRS) that are aligned with both Arizona state and national standards.
 This enables our mission of offering an individualized preschool learning curriculum designed to stimulate students’ natural curiosity about a variety of subjects, in addition to life-long learning.

 - A results-focused education with a clear end in mind that begins in Kindergarten and builds to mastery of the knowledge and skills that colleges and employers value

 - Clear and consistent goals with an emphasis on real-world application of knowledge and skills

-- Relevant content that increases ability to effectively use critical thinking and problem solving skills to communicate, collaborate, and adapt to new situations in either college or in the workplace
+- Relevant content that increases the ability to effectively use critical thinking and problem-solving skills to communicate, collaborate, and adapt to new situations in either college or in the workplace

 - A sound, rigorous, evidence-based preparation for success in college and/or career